JetBrains/intellij-sdk-docs/topics/tutorials/code_intentions_preview.md

 2. There are fields that actually hold references to a physical `PsiElement` and they are modified by the action/fix.
    You can try to get rid of them by extracting the necessary PSI from the [`ProblemDescriptor`](%gh-ic%/platform/analysis-api/src/com/intellij/codeInspection/ProblemDescriptor.java) or using `PsiFile.getElementAt()` with the editor caret position.
    Another option is to override `getFileModifierForPreview(target)`.
-In this method, remap all the Psi elements to the target file (which is the copy of the source file) using `PsiTreeUtil.findSameElementInCopy()` and create a new instance of your action/fix.
+In this method, remap all the PSI elements to the target file (which is the copy of the source file) using `PsiTreeUtil.findSameElementInCopy()` and create a new instance of your action/fix.
    Example: [`DeleteMultiCatchFix.getFileModifierForPreview()`](%gh-ic%/java/java-impl/src/com/intellij/codeInsight/daemon/impl/quickfix/DeleteMultiCatchFix.java)
    Be careful, as there could be subclasses.
 Better play safe and declare your action/fix class as final.